-Members of the Women's Golf Committee should have copies of the CWDGA Handbook for Members, the Rules of Handicapping, effective January 2020, USGA Rules of Golf and the Official Guide to the Rules of Golf effective January 2019 for reference during the season.
+Members of the Women's Golf Committee should have access to a copy of the CWDGA Handbook for Members, the Rules of Handicapping, effective January 2020, USGA Rules of Golf and the Official Guide to the Rules of Golf effective January 2023 for reference during the season.
 The Golf Chair and other members of the Women's Golf Committee should keep complete and accurate records of all golf committee activities.